 MRI stands for magnetic resonance imaging.
 There are a variety of MRI sequences or imaging patterns used (ie. T1, T2 or FLAIR) to highlight or suppress different types of tissue so that abnormalities can be detected.

-Hyperintensity on a T2 sequence basically means that the brain tissue in that particular spot differs from the rest of the brain.
-A bright spot on T2 is nonspecific by itself and must be interpreted within clinical context (symptoms, why you had the MRI done in the first place, etc).
-T2 hyperintensities may occur in demyelinating diseases such as multiple sclerosis, vasculitis (inflammation of the arteries in the brain), lyme disease - anything with a high water or protein content will tend to appear very bright on the T2 sequence.
+Hyperintensity on a T2 sequence MRI basically means that the brain tissue in that particular spot differs from the rest of the brain.
+A bright spot, or hyperintensity, on T2 scan is nonspecific by itself and must be interpreted within clinical context (symptoms, why you had the MRI done in the first place, etc).
+T2 hyperintensities may occur in demyelinating diseases such as multiple sclerosis, vasculitis (inflammation of the arteries in the brain), lyme disease.
+It's important to note that any tissue with a high water or protein content will tend to appear very bright on the T2 sequence.

 The FLAIR sequence is used to suppress the hyperintense signal produced by water (or cerebrospinal fluid) in the brain.
 This is especially helpful when looking for lesions around the brain ventricles (which contain cerebrospinal fluid).

 I appreciate the information.
 I am on the long weary road of trying to determine if I have MS. Trying to be patient.